 Content

-But before you reach for the Rogaine, it’s a good idea to learn the basics about this hair loss treatment.
-Ahead, we’ll discuss how to use minoxidil for hair loss, why millions of people use it, and the potential side effects so you know exactly what to expect.
+Ahead, we’ll discuss how to use minoxidil for hair loss, including why millions of people use it, the different topical minoxidil formulations, oral options, and potential minoxidil side effects so you know exactly what to expect.

 Content